varnish/libvmod-tinykvm/docs/glossary.md

 * `split_hugepages`

 With very high concurrency, constraining memory as much as possible may be desirable.
-This option allows splitting hugepages into 4K leaf pages.
+This option allows splitting hugepages during request handling into 4K leaf pages.
 It adds a level of page-walking needed to access pages, but will keep working memory slightly lower.

 Default: Disabled

+* `ephemeral`

+An ephemeral VM is reset after each request concludes, regardless of reason.
+Ephemeral VMs are reset back to their initialized state, erasing all changes that happened during the request.
+A non-ephemeral VM will not be reset, which increases performance but without the security and stability guarantees of ephemeralness.
+If a non-ephemeral VM crashes, runs out of memory or times out, it will be reset.

+Default: Enabled

+* `control_ephemeral`

+When enabled, a program may self-determine if ephemeral is enabled or not after initialization.
+The program changes this setting using `sys_make_ephemeral(bool)` before initialization concludes by waiting for requests.

 * `allow_debug`